Experiential Learning: Internships, Cooperative Education Programs and Research Experiences for Undergraduates

 Youth Internship or Job Shadow

 Youth internship or job shadow opportunities are offered at the discretion of supervising staff after receiving approval of their department/unit chair.
 In addition to department chair or unit director approval, youth opportunities require written parental permission consent agreement, background check for the youth supervisor and other opportunity participants over the age of 18, and if the student will enter a hazardous area (lab), safety protocol review by Environmental Health and Safety.
-ISU recognizes that there are additional responsibilities and requirements that departments/units must consider when a university opportunity involves youth/minors (children under the age of 18).
-Youth internships require on-site supervision by an ISU employee who is Faculty or Professional & Scientific (P&S) staff.
+Iowa State recognizes that there are additional responsibilities and requirements that departments/units must consider when a university opportunity involves youth/minors (children under the age of 18).
+Youth internships require on-site supervision by an Iowa State employee who is Faculty or Professional & Scientific (P&S) staff.
 These requirements are outlined in the Youth Activities, Pre-Collegiate Programs and Camps and/or the Children in the Workplace policies and procedures.

 Which policy applies?